 ♦Why are you holding your breath during exercise?

-♦Why are you ready to quit, in spite of your doctor recommending routine exercise?
+♦Why are you quitting, in spite of your doctor recommending routine exercise?

 ♦Why do you have difficulty keeping your hips steady during long-distance cycling?